Hi, I’m Rebecca Goettsche

 Somatic - Our bodily experience is a valuable tool in understanding emotional injuries, identifying boundaries, coping with anxiety, and healing trauma.
 Western culture tends to teach us to ignore or control our bodies.
 I'd love to support you in developing a responsive and informative relationship with yours.

 Anti-Oppression - I am always thinking about the impact of socialization and cultural messages on our experience and want to help people to recognize, interrogate, and reject internalized societal bullshit.
-I also want to support us all in developing ways to cope with historic injuries and the perpetual assaults of kyriarchy*.
+I also want to support us all in developing ways to cope with historic injuries and the perpetual assaults of white surpremacy, capitalism, and cis-hetero-patriarchy.
 Intersectional feminism is a big part of this...but as bell hooks* reminds us, “feminism is for everybody.”

 erol-ahmed-80094.jpg